leukeleu/leukeleu-thumbor-multidir/README.md

 Running Thumbor
 ---------------

+Note: If using environment variables run Thumbor with the `--use-environment` flag or other method to load it into the thumbor.conf template.

 See [Thumbor repo](https://github.com/thumbor/thumbor)
 or use the Docker container maintaned by [MinimalCompact](https://github.com/MinimalCompact/thumbor/tree/master/thumbor) as a base image... see [/docker/Dockerfile](https://github.com/benneic/thumbor_multidir/tree/master/docker) for an example.